Bone-weary, bushed, all in, dazed, dopey, depleted, drugged. Washed-up, worn-out, dozy, dreamy. Soporific, sluggish, torpid, tuckered, done.

 Trust your body.
 That’s about as natural as it gets.

-Effective cognitive behavioural therapy to manage panic and fatigue
+Effective cognitive behavioural therapy to manage panic, anxiety and fatigue

 Think of a cup.
 That cup contains what I’ll go ahead and call my daily allowance of useful energy.
 In liquid form.
 Handy that way